jmcheon/jmcheon.github.io/_posts/2023-03-14-checkValidDirective.md

 ---

-# checkValidDirective method from Paser class
+# checkValidDirective method from Parser class

 "it is to check if the current token type is DIRECTIVE."